Education in Malaysia: Primary education

 Primary education in Malaysia begins at age seven and lasts for six years, referred to as Year (Tahun) 1 to 6 (also known as Standard (Darjah) 1 to 6).
-Year 1 to Year 3 are classified as Level One (Tahap Satu) while Year 4 to Year 6 are considered as Level Two (Tahap Dua).
+Year 1 to Year 3 are classified as Lower Primary (Tahap Satu) while Year 4 to Year 6 are considered as Upper Primary (Tahap Dua).
 Students are promoted to the next year regardless of their academic performance.
 Since 2003, primary education has been made compulsory for children of Malaysian citizens.

 From 1996 until 2000, the Penilaian Tahap Satu (PTS) or the Level One Evaluation was administered to Year 3 students.
 Excellence in this test allowed students to skip Year 4 and attend Year 5 instead.
 However, the test was removed from 2001 onwards due to concerns that parents and teachers were unduly pressuring students to pass the exam.

 Before progressing to secondary education, Year 6 pupils used to sit for the Primary School Achievement Test (Ujian Pencapaian Sekolah Rendah, UPSR).
 The subjects tested were Malay comprehension, Malay writing, English comprehension, English writing, Science and Mathematics.
 In addition to the six subjects, Chinese comprehension(华文理解) and written Chinese(华文作文) were compulsory in Chinese schools(SJKC), while Tamil comprehension (தமிழ் கருத்துணர்தல்) and written Tamil (தமிழ் கட்டுரை) were compulsory in Tamil schools (SJKT).
 In 2021, the Ministry of Education cancelled the Primary School Achievement Test (Ujian Pencapaian Sekolah Rendah) for all Year 6 students.
 Then in 2022, the Ministry of Education decided that Year 4 to 6 students participate in the new UASA (Ujian Akhir Sesi Akademik) test.
 The subjects tested are : Malay, English, Science, Maths.
 Chinese (华文) is compulsory in Chinese schools (SJKC), while Tamil (தமிழ்) is compulsory in Tamil schools (SJKT).

 Schools in Malaysia can select other subjects to be tested, but it had to be prepared by the school.
 For example: Reka Bentuk dan Teknologi (Robotics and Technology), Pendidikan Moral (Moral Education), Pendidikan Islam (Islamic Education), Pendidikan Seni Visual (Arts) (Year 5,6), Pendidikan Muzik (Music) (Year 5,6), Pendidikan Kesenian (Arts and Music) (Year 4) and Pendidikan Jasmani dan Pendidikan Kesihatan (P.E. and Health Education).